-I am a bookbinder trained at the North Bennet Street School in Boston.
+I spent two years training in hand bookbinding at the North Bennet Street School in Boston.

 Although I was a lifelong crafter, geek, and lover of books, it wasn’t until I took a History of Print class my sophomore year at Carleton College that I learned that people still made books by hand.
 I took all the Book Arts classes I could, learning printmaking, papermaking, and some simple, mostly non-adhesive book structures.
 I worked in the library, doing repairs on the circulating collection and processing the new acquisitions for Special Collections.
 I was even in a curatorial seminar that put together an exhibit of Artist’s Books owned by the college.